Accounting Cost-Volume-Profit Analysis

 $5

-If we use the above data in the equation, we will obtain the following:
+If we use the data from the table in the equation, we will obtain the following:

 $5 x Q = $3 x Q + $10,000,